-The War of 1812 begins.
+1.1 The War of 1812 begins.

 Mississippi's boundary east of the Pearl River is extended south to the Gulf of Mexico.

+1816

 The Treaty of Fort Stephens with the Choctaws opens 3 million acres of land around the Tombigbee Prairie for settlement.

 State of Mississippi

+1817

 The Mississippi territory is divided.
 The western half becomes the twentieth state, Mississippi, on December 10, 1817.
 David Holmes becomes its first governor.

+1820

 Andrew Jackson and Thomas Hinds negotiate the Treaty of Doak's Stand, giving the U.S. 5 million acres of land that once belonged to the Choctaws.

-MISSISSIPPI TRIVIA
+region of the state.

+government 4.5 million

+The Treaty of Mount

+Dexter gives the U.S.